caderek/arrows/packages/multimethod/README.md

 )

 /**
- * Creating a new multimethod with additional method */ const add = method(['bigint', 'bigint'], (a, b) => a + b)(baseAdd)
+ * Creating a new multimethod with an additional method */ const add = method(['bigint', 'bigint'], (a, b) => a + b)(baseAdd)